 Again, both cameras have an auto light optimizer, which will determine the appearance and maintain color and detail in bright parts of a photo, plus helps to reduce blown-out factors.
 Besides, you can set this feature to high to smooth the transition of color and ensure impressive lifelike images.

-Both cameras have 143 AF points for images, so they give you the freedom to focus on any object mainly.
+Both cameras have 143 AF points for images, giving you the freedom to focus on any object.
 However, while capturing videos, Canon EOS M50 Mark II provides this freedom better than M50 as it has 117 AF points for videos, and M50 has only 99 AF points.